Country Report Sint Maarten

 St. Maarten has experienced moderate economic growth in the last two years.
 One of St. Maarten’s challenges remains building up an institutional framework, as it currently lacks the human and financial resources to develop a good functioning administration.

 (+) High income level

-Compared to other countries in the region, St. Maarten has a relatively high standard of living, with an income per capita of USD 22,179 in 2011.
-This gives the country some ability to adjust in times of economic difficulty.
+Compared to other countries in the region, St. Maarten has a relatively high standard of living, with an income per capita of USD 23,292 in 2013.

 In October 2010, St. Maarten became an independent country within the Kingdom of the Netherlands.
-Since then, St. Maarten has been extending its institutional framework, although the process proceeds slower than expected.
+Since then, St. Maarten has been extending its institutional framework, although the process has proceeded slower than expected.

 (-) Narrow economic base

 Around 80% of St. Maarten’s economy consists of tourism, whereby a substantial proportion of tourists comes from the US.

 The large current account deficit and low level of foreign exchange reserves of the monetary union of Curacao and St. Maarten, expose the local economy to economic instability.